Bug report #12008

 while this still works for implicit carriage return if no delimiter is given in third parameter.

 wordwrap("myfield", 5) > abcde > hijkl > mn..

 So, third parameter option is broken, and this prevents using the carriage return on a special character option of labeling.
 We break compatibility with old projects using that also..

-#10 Updated by Regis Haubourg over 4 years ago
+#10 Updated by Regis Haubourg about 5 years ago

 ????
 I don't get the point here.
 You are free to put it back from blocker to lower priority if you judge it's not a regression, but please don't close a ticket when feature is not doing what doc is telling is does!